renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_list_box <ID> <width param> <index param> <options param> <data1> <data2> <data3> [handler] [output array]
 ```

 Creates list-box.
-Every list-box has a text-width that it will occupy in document regardless of option's text length.
+Every list box has a text width that it will occupy in the document regardless of the option's text length.
 This width is specified via **name of variable** holding the width number.
 Current-selected option is `<index param>` – also a variable name.
-Options are specified by `;`-separated string, put in a variable whose name is passed as fourth argument (`<options param>`).
-Handler will be called on accept event (i.e. Enter-press; Cancel is ESC-press, it restores previous list-box current option).
+Options are specified by `;`-separated string, put in a variable whose name is passed as the fourth argument (`<options param>`).
+The handler will be called on the accept event (i.e. Enter-press; Cancel is ESC-press, it restores previous list-box current option).

 ---